 Inventory List of “Innovators in Instrumentation: Advancing Astronomy at the Dunlap Institute” compiled by Samantha Haddon, Lauren Herzog, Emily Horne, Laura Imrie, Claire MacDonald-Matthews and Amanda McGee, 2013.

-These models are described in the Dunlap Observatory’s 1953 update in Notes from Observatories in the Journal of the Royal Astronomical Society of Canada, Vol. 47, p.96: “A number of demonstration models depicting the largest telescopes in present use have been constructed in the shop of teh David Dunlap Observatory.
+This model, and the others like it, are described in the Dunlap Observatory’s 1953 update in the Notes from Observatories in the Journal of the Journal of the Royal Astronomical Society of Canada, Vol. 47, p.96: “A number of demonstration models depicting the largest telescopes in present use have been constructed in the shop of the David Dunlap Observatory.
 Built to the scale of one-quarter inch to the foot, these moving models were intended to demonstrate the advantages and drawbacks of the various methods of mounting an astronomical telescope.
 While primarily intended for the classroom, the models were displayed at the recent At-Home of the Royal Astronomical Society of Canada and at the Canadian Hobby and Homecraft show where they were viewed with lively interest.
 The limitations of a telescope mount or its ease of handling can be graphically demonstrated with models in a manner not possible with only diagrams and explanations.”